mladenivkovic/mladenivkovic.github.io/content/index.md

 of the [Department of Computer Science](https://www.durham.ac.uk/departments/academic/computer-science/), working on task-based SPH formalisms and the performance prediction and optimisation thereof with the [Peano](http://peano-framework.org) framework.
+In a nutshell, we are researching how to design and write scientific software to solve numerical fluid dynamics using particle methods with maximum performance and efficiency, preparing them for exa-scale computing facilities.

-My background is in physics and astrophysics, with heavy emphasis on computational astrophysics and software development for High Performance Computing simulations and on-the-fly analysis.
-So far, my fields of research span halo finding, mergertree building, computational fluid dynamics (using Finite Volume methods, Finite Volume Particle Methods, and Smoothed Particle Hydrodynamics), and radiative transfer.
+My background is in physics and computational astrophysics.
+I'm especially interested in algorithms and numerical methods for high performance scientific computing such as (astro)physical simulations and on-the-fly analysis thereof.
+In terms of applications, so far my fields of research span halo finding, merger-tree building, computational fluid dynamics (using Finite Volume methods, Finite Volume Particle Methods, and Smoothed Particle Hydrodynamics), and radiative transfer/radiation hydrodynamics.
 I have worked on and with astrophysical codes like [SWIFT](https://swiftsim.com) and [RAMSES](https://bitbucket.org/rteyssie/ramses/src/master/).